 The first two schools that Rockefeller essentially commandeered for his purposes were Syracuse and the University of Chicago (Wash U in St. Louis, Yale, Harvard, Vanderbilt, Colombia, Tulane, Georgia, Virginia, Colorado, Oregon, Emory, Duke, Kansas, Cornell, Howard, Northwestern, and Rochester, were soon to follow).
 Significant donations would be made, and almost immediately, individuals who were critical of the Foundations (or the powers behind the Foundations) and their various endeavors were replaced with people who were sympathetic to his causes (KIND OF LIKE THIS).

 Let me ask you a question.
 If your medical school is home to the PFIZER Research Center, the GLAXOSMITHKLINE Genetics Lab, or the Rockefeller Biotechnical Consortium, Do you think that there might be a potential conflict of interest?
 Who do you think is funding most of the building occurring on the campuses of our nation’s medical schools?
 This one’s a no-brainer.
 BIG PHARMA and the Foundations controlled by those who own or have huge financial interest in Big Pharma.
-And because the FDA simply “monitors” the research done in these facilities, there is virtually no such thing as 3rd party, independent research in America anymore (HERE).
+And because the FDA simply “monitors” the studies done in these facilities, there is virtually no longer such a thing as 3rd party, independent research (HERE).

 Wouldn’t it be interesting to know how much money we are talking about here?
 Suffice it to say that over the course of time, there have been trillions of dollars spent.
 According to the American Association of Fund-Raising Council, between the years 1964 and 1968, Foundations funded healthcare (including medical education, capital projects, hospitals, and others) to the tune of 500 billion dollars — dollars which went a lot farther then than they do now.
 The problem of Foundational giving got to be so blatant that congressional hearings were convened in the early 1950’s to look into the matter.